 Depth gauge tool is required to insure proper depth gauge.
-Filing the depth gauge too deep will increase the chance of kickback which can result in serious personal injury.
+Filing the depth gauge too deep will increase the chance of kickback which can result in serious Injury.

-c.
-CHAIN REPLACEMENT
+c: CHAIN REPLACEMENT

-- 1.)
-Replace the chain when cutters or links break. - See your Sears Service Center to replace and sharpen individual cutters to match your chain. - Always replace a worn sprocket when installing a new chain to avoid excessive wear to the chain.
+- 1) Use only the Low-Kick Chain specified for your saw in "Specifications," for replacement chain. - 2) Replace the chain when cutters or links break. - 3) See your Sears Service Center to replace and sharpen individual cutters for matching your chain. - 4) Alwayshave a worn sprocket replaced by your Sears Service Center when installing a new chain to avoid excessive wear to the chain.